 Although the Cards got involved with Smith late in the recruiting process, they turned it on when they needed to.

-Smith, who averaged nearly a triple double last season, picked the Cardinals over Wake Forest and Wisconsin.
-And it seemed as if Louisville was on the back burner for a while because Wisconsin was close to home, and because of Wake Forest's academics.
-But in the end Rick Pitino was the final factor.
+For a while, it seemed as if Louisville was on the back burner because Wisconsin was close to home and because of Wake Forest's academics.
+But in the end Pitino was the final factor.

-"Pretty much because of Pitino and the style of play," Smith Jr. responded when asked why he chose the University of Louisville.
+"Pretty much because of Pitino and the style of play," Smith Jr. responded when asked why he chose Louisville.